a2k11/next-connect/README.md

     logic to update its state with the text the user enters for a comment and with handleSubmit it will call handleAddComment and the way back up the chain, set comments in Post component state through the componentDidMount & componentDidUpdate hooks
+  - deleting individual comments, added onClick event in comment component for delete icon, added api route for deletion and handleDeleteComment fn. in PostFeed component, passed prop from PostFeed to Post to Comment component
   -